 Cable operators across the globe, spurred by the advent of broadband, have upgraded their HFC infrastructure to support two-way communication of digital information.
 The wide footprint of these HFC networks presents a golden opportunity for MSOs.
 The first service rolled out over this new infrastructure - data using cable modems - has proved to be popular.

 Consumers seeking a broadband connection have made every MSO transform itself into an ISP also.
-The stage is set for cable operators to create revenue and profit growth by offering more value-added services like Voice-over-IP and Video-on-demand.
+The stage is set for cable operators such as Comcast Xfinity to create revenue and profit growth by offering more value-added services like Voice-over-IP and Video-on-demand.

 More importantly for cable operators, their new digital infrastructure opens up an avenue to provide remunerative business services including Virtual Private Networks, Internet Access and VoIP.
 Industry analysts predict that revenue from such services will outstrip revenue from traditional video services.